 Students are required to take at least 6 cr of independent research project or Master's thesis research.

-Student shall take 12 or more additional credit hours from the following list of courses.
+Student shall take 6 (or more) additional credit hours from the following list of courses or other courses as approved by the Program Director.

-- X-ray Imaging and Computed Tomography (3 cr)
+- EN.580.679 Principles and Applications of Modern X-ray Imaging and Computed Tomography (3 cr)